Last Updated on

 Even the best managers can’t help you if they don’t know something is wrong.

 Going to your immediate supervisor with your concerns is usually the first step to take.
-Hopefully they can do something to address your issues to make the job more enjoyable for you.
+Hopefully they can do something to address your issues and turn things around so that your job is more enjoyable for you.

 They might be willing to switch your hours around.
 There may be opportunities for you to work from home.
 Or transfer to a different department or location.
 Maybe you can switch desks or offices.
 Or assign a problem client to someone else.

 If your manager is the problem, find someone else to talk to.
-This could be an HR rep, a union rep, or your manager’s boss.
+This could be someone from human resources, a union rep, or your manager’s boss.
 They may not be able to make any big changes to make things better for you, but they can at least provide guidance and advice.